 A liquidity crunch and a solvency crisis can produce similar visible stress: funding withdrawals, wider spreads, forced asset sales, and fear around counterparties.
 The difference is in what has actually broken.
-A liquidity crunch is mainly a short-horizon cash-access problem.
-The institution cannot meet near-dated obligations or refinance smoothly, even though its assets may still retain enough longer-term value.
+A liquidity crunch is mainly a short-horizon cash-access and rollover problem.
+An institution cannot meet near-dated obligations or refinance smoothly even though its assets may still retain enough longer-term value.

 A solvency crisis is deeper.
 The central issue is not whether payments can be bridged through the next interval, but whether the balance sheet remains adequate after losses are recognized.
 In a liquidity event, time is the missing ingredient.
 In a solvency event, time alone does not fix the problem because the asset base no longer fully supports the liability structure.